Quick Guide to Set Up WooCommerce related products

 The downside of how WooCommerce displays related products

-Now, even though I'm showing you examples here, this doesn't mean that it's all going to work the same on your site.
-The way upsells, cross-sells, or related products are displayed all depends on the theme (or child theme) your store uses.
-Some themes ignore related products completely.
+Now, even though I'm showing you examples here, this doesn't mean that it's all going to work the same on your WordPress website.
+The way upsells, cross-sells, or related products are displayed all depends on the theme (or child theme) your WooCommerce store uses.
+Some templates ignore related products completely and don't display them.

 However, even for themes that do display them, they typically appear quite low down on the single product page or in the cart.
-This can be problematic if you have long product descriptions.
+This can be problematic for store owners with long product descriptions.
 As a result, those related products are easy to miss.

 • Related products are buried on the product pages or in the shopping cart.